Band Geeks: Production

 Upon returning to the studio with the sound effects, he built a marching band, one instrument at a time.
 Hutchins said, "They weren't in any key and had no rhythm whatsoever.
 When you heard it, you just had to say 'Ouch!
 Hutchins played the sound effects for series creator Hillenburg for review.
 Hillenburg rejected it, saying "it was too far over the edge."
 Hutchins said, "a lot of effort for something that lasts only 15 seconds on screen.
 In this case, the whole thing never made it on the air."

 David Glen Eisley's song "Sweet Victory" was featured in the episode.

 The writers and storyboard artists thought of "a big number" sequence at the end, where everyone would rally together for Squidward, feeling that the story outline "called for it".
 Storyboard artist Greenblatt added that it "usually helps to have the music ahead of time to board to".
 The writers were able to find music for this sequence, as Nickelodeon has a library of royalty-free music.
 The writers listened to various marching band tunes, however, they felt that the idea that the music would just be the marching band playing well "didn't seem terribly funny".

 The writers later decided on David Glen Eisley's song "Sweet Victory" as it stood out from the other tracks in the library.
 Greenblatt said, "It was different than what we were looking for, but it was so amazing that we knew we had to use it.
 So we boarded the sequence to the music, and it felt like such a better ending than any song we could have written on our own."
 The live action Bubble Bowl crowd is a combination of footage from a United States Football League game featuring the Memphis Showboats and the Tampa Bay Bandits on June 16, 1984, and footage shot specifically for the episode.

 Release

-"Band Geeks" originally aired on Nickelodeon in the United States on September 7, 2001, with a TV-Y parental rating.
+"Band Geeks" originally aired on Nickelodeon in the United States on September 7, 2001.
 It was released on the DVD compilation titled SpongeBob SquarePants: Halloween on August 27, 2002, and on SpongeBob SquarePants: Home Sweet Pineapple that was released on January 4, 2005.
 The episode was also included in SpongeBob SquarePants: The Complete 2nd Season DVD released on October 19, 2004.
 On September 22, 2009, "Band Geeks" was released on the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all episodes of seasons one through five.